expo/expo/packages/expo-splash-screen/README.md

 #### `res/drawable/splashscreen.xml`

-File containing description how splash screen view should be drawn by the Android system.
+This file contains the description of how the splash screen view should be drawn by the Android system.
 Create the file with the following content:

 ```diff